-On Thursday, Facebook permanently banned individuals from their platform who were considered “dangerous.”
+On Thursday, Facebook permanently banned individuals from its platform who were considered dangerous.
 As a result of the social media giant’s effort to combat the spread of hate and violence through social media, the banned individuals included Nation of Islam leader Louis Farrakhan, Alex Jones, Laura Loomer, Paul Nehlen, and Milo Yiannopoulos.

 According to CNN, a Facebook spokesperson noted that the decision came as a result of a lengthy process.